 Sometimes there's just too much good information!
 We can all feel overwhelmed along our publishing journeys and sometimes we need a break.
 We've created a simple infographic you can use when it's all feels too much: use our Pyramid of Priorities to retreat to something more manageable for your current resources, while keeping your focus on the actions that will have the greatest positive impact for your publishing business.
-Choose from ready-done, basic guide titles, or a completely blank one to work with.
+Choose from ready-done, or a completely blank one to personalise as you wish.

 Not everyone has the money upfront to invest in things ALLi usually recommends, such as working with an editor and having a professional designer create your book cover.
 But financial pressures should not mean an absolute barrier to self-publishing.
 Our brief guide shows you how to self-publish and begin marketing for free, but also offers advice on where to spend money as soon as you have some to spare, to develop your writing craft and publishing craft, both necessary to profitable publishing.
 Please share this guide everywhere it might be useful, we ask only that it be shared in its entirety.